 Media exposure is not just television.
-It includes mobile time, computer usage, iPad face time, screen time for homework, video games etc. When all these add up, it may be surprising to know that our children is far more engaged in media exposure than what we would assume.
+It includes mobile time, computer usage, iPad face time, screen time for homework, video games etc. When all these add up, it may be surprising to know that our children are far more engaged in media exposure than what we would assume.

-While media has its advantages, how much is too much and how much is age-appropriate?
+While the media has its advantages, how much is too much and how much is age-appropriate?
 The truth around us shows that children are indeed over-engaged.
 There are toddlers who own their parents’ ipads and operate their phones.
 2 – 4 year old using Youtube.
 The average 8-10 year old spending half the day virtual gaming and such.

 It is important that as parents we are informed about the topic instead of working on assumptions fed by the “normalised” digital environment around us.
 Only when we have knowledge are we more effective in monitoring their digital diet.

 This question obviously varies with the age of the child.
 Generally, the number of hours increases with the age of a child, with a recommendation of 1-2 hours for pre-schoolers and the absence of television and entertainment media for children under age 2.
 Infants and young children in their first three years are still developing their brain.
 Media exposure can affect the brain development process; there are many findings on this with ADHD associations etc enough for another article.
 Infant DVDs out there have no evidenced benefit demonstrated to date.

 Symptoms of over-engagement: